elifesciences/spa-patterns-workshop/patterns/README.md

 # Validating patterns

-Before committing, ensure that the templates and data gobey the schema by running `./bin/validate`.
+Before committing, ensure that the templates and data obey the schema by running `./bin/validate`.